blakeaw/pysb-pkpd/README.md

 ## Quick Overview

-The key feature of `pysb-pkpd` is a set of domain specific PySB macros for PK/PD modeling that can be used to programatically construct models in Python via the PySB framework:
+**pysb-pkpd** is an add-on for the [PySB](https://pysb.org/) modeling framework.
+Its key feature is a set of domain-specific PySB macros that facilitate the efficient and descriptive programmatic construction of PK/PD models in Python using the PySB framework.
+It also provides a limited set of pre-constructed one-, two-, and three-compartment PK and PK/PD models.

+Additional details, such as examples and the list of available macros, can be found in the subsequent subsections of this README.

+You can also check out my blog post, [Modeling Drug Dynamics using Programmatic PK/PD Models in Python: An Introduction to PK/PD Modeling using PySB and pysb-pkpd](https://blakeaw.github.io/2023-10-23-pysb-pkpd/), for an introduction to PK/PD modeling concepts and additional illustrative case studies of building PK/PD models with `pysb` and `pysb-pkpd`.

 ### Example